Most Recent Updates: May 5, 2015

 The long-awaited Jim McGilliray tutorial "Piobaireachd Fingerwork" is now available - an essential tool for all pipers interested in the classical "Great Music" of the Highland Bagpipe.

-New!
-We've posted a couple of videos to help people manage their Fagerstrom Technopipes.
+E-Pipe Support We've posted a couple of videos to help people manage their Fagerstrom Technopipes.
 See them via the Technopipes page in our catalog.

 Opinions!
 A series of "White Papers" about the state of bagpipe making and marketing, financial aspects of piping (coming soon) and related matters, expressed without regard to whose toes are trod upon...